 Image: eGolden Moments Photography, sourced via Open Gallery

 Let editors find your work with our newest feature!
-When you opt-in to Open Gallery, each image and album becomes searchable, and can be published on a non-exclusive basis upon request.
-Yep, you can get published without even submitting, saving time and effort!
+When your work is in Open Gallery, each image and album becomes searchable, and can be published on a non-exclusive basis upon request.
+Yep, you can get published without even submitting, saving yourself time and effort!

 6. Don’t Forget to Write a Note